 I am so grateful to my parents for giving us this marvelous opportunity to know our relatives.
 Thanks to their foresight, our closeness with our Huesca relatives has grown stronger over the years as we have forged many memories together.
 My children stay in touch regularly with their second cousins now and delight in being Facebook friends and talking to them on Skype.
 Like their parents, they cannot get over how similar they all look and sound and how much they have in common, even though they live thousands of miles away.
 That is the delightful thing about family – our love and shared history connects us through lifetimes and generations.

 When I was young, I was afraid that when we moved to California we would be too far away from our extended Huesca family in Mexico.
-As I write this, nearly 50 years later, I am happy to say we are closer than ever.
+As I write this in 2013, some 46 years later, I am happy to say we are closer than ever.

 Copyright © 2013 Linda Huesca Tully